Edited January 23, 2022, with updated information provided to me by a Lerat cousin.

 In the 1895, band member #46 of Cowessess, Hyacinth Pelletier (1849-1906) had a son who married the daughter of band member #13.
 At this time, Hyacinth and his wife drew an annuity payment.
 It also states that one grandson died sometime after the previous year’s payment.

-Caroline’s (1878-1909) father was Aisaican (English=Clarified Maple Sugar).
-In the 1905 census records I found the Aisaican family listed as Sparvier.
+Caroline’s (1878-1909) father was Aisaican (English=Clarified Maple Sugar) (1830-???) and her mother was Julie Sparvier (1848-???).
+In the 1905 census records I found the Aisaican family listed as Sparvier as well.
 Sparvier is also the surname used for Caroline in some of the Baptisms records.

 In 1895, Aisaican (1830-???) had a wife, a son, and two daughters living on reserve with him.
 One of his sons, William Aisaican (1876-???), married the daughter of #126 and he also had one son who was living at Turtle Mountain.
 There were also a number of Pelletiers who traveled back and forth to Turtle Mountain.

-Although I have yet to find any information of Caroline’s death, it’s recorded in the 1909 Treaty annuity list.
+Caroline’s death is recorded in the 1909 Treaty annuity list and in further research I found she died on January 25th, 1909.
 In this record, we see Joseph has one son and three daughters living on reserve with him.
 Additionally, there is a mark at the opposite end of the document which shows one woman died between the last annuity payment and this one.

 The family can be found in the 1911 census records.
 All of Joseph’s children from his previous marriage can be found: Marie Sarah, Marie Josephine, Marie Louise, and Napoleon.
 Additionally, although the document states Hyacinth (1949-1906) is living with them, this is incorrect.
 Hyacinth died in 1906, this is recorded in the 1906 Treaty annuity payment list.
 Thus it is Julienne LaVallee (1853-???), his mother!

-Adele (1888-???) and family can be found in the 1916 census where only Robert (1915-2001) is listed with his mother and father.
-The other children are either at residential school or married.
+Adele (1888-1918) and family can be found in the 1916 census where only Robert (1915-2001) is listed with his mother and father.
+The other children are either at residential school or have married.

-In any case, this is just some of the information I have been able to unearth in the last year alone thanks to the Treaty annuity list.
+In any case, this is just some of the information I have been able to unearth in the last year alone thanks to the Treaty annuity list as well as most recently with communications with other family members.